Pedal keyboard: 17th century to 18th century

 "Bach's complete oeuvre [can be played] with the pedal technique of his time, in other words without the use of the heel."
 Koopman claims that in "Bach's day toe and heel pedalling was not yet known, as is evident from his organ works, in which all the pedal parts can be played with the toe."
-What evolved as "German" pedal technique in the late 18th and early 19th century promoted heel-and-toe pedaling, while the "French" style was predicated on "toe only" pedal technique.
+What evolved as the "German" pedal technique in the late 18th and early 19th century promoted heel-and-toe pedaling, while the "French" style was predicated on the "toe only" pedal technique.

-In the 17th and 18th century, pedalboards were rare in England.
+In the 17th and 18th centuries, pedalboards were rare in England.
 A critic for the New York Times in 1895 argued that this may explain why Handel's published organ works are generally lighter-sounding than those of J.S.
 Bach.
 In the 17th and 18th centuries, the pedal part of organ music was rarely given its own staff.
 Instead, the organ part would be put into two staves, which were mostly used for the upper and lower manual parts.
 When the composer wanted a part played with the pedal keyboard, they marked Pedal, Ped., or simply P. Often, composers omitted these signs, and player had to decide if the range of all the parts or the lowest part was appropriate for the pedal keyboard.
 This lack of specification is in keeping with many other aspects of Baroque musical performance practice, such as the use of improvised chords by organists and harpsichord players in the figured bass tradition and the use of improvised ornaments by solo singers and instrumentalists.